broadinstitute/mea-cas13/README.md

 `design_guides.py` also has several optional arguments, as detailed below:
 * `--use_range` is a path to a .tsv file that specifies  the ranges of genomic sites that should be considered.
 The .tsv file should have to columns of integers: the first column is the start of the included range, and the second column is the end of the included range.
-* `--num_cpu` tells the script how many CPUs it can parallelize jobs over. `--num_cpu` is automatically set to 1, as most machines only have 1 CPU, but if this program is being run on a machine with more CPUs, then increasing `--num_cpu` will enable multiple genomic sites to be designed for at once, enabling faster performance.
+* `--num_cpu` tells the program how many CPUs it can parallelize jobs over. `--num_cpu` is, by default, set to 1 fewer than the number of cores on the machine.
+In general, increasing `--num_cpu` will enable multiple genomic sites to be designed for at once, enabling faster performance.

 ## Output format